Do you know what you’re looking for? Click on the appropriate link to be taken directly to the relevant content.

 Who We Are

-ICE CSM (Customer Service Management) allows stakeholders to make a general inquiry, ask for an engagement or request a speaker.
-This tool is designed to facilitate communication between the stakeholders and the agency on a variety of topics, support the ongoing effort to modernize, and increase transparency through easy access to the CSM.
-The CSM is a modernized system for stakeholders to connect with headquarter and field representatives.
-Stakeholders can easily connect with OPE HQ on national matters and its cadre of Community Relations Officers (CROs) who are strategically placed throughout the nation in each Area of Responsibility (AOR) supporting Enforcement and Removal Operations (ERO), Homeland Security Investigations (HSI) and the Office of Principal Legal Advisor (OPLA).
-CROs Facilitate dialogue and partnership on behalf of our agency and local stakeholders.
+ICE CSM (Customer Service Management) allows the public to make a general inquiry, ask for an engagement or request a speaker.
+This tool is designed to facilitate communication between the stakeholders and the agency on a variety of topics, support the ongoing effort to modernize, and increase transparency.
+Anyone can easily connect with OPE in a password-protected environment that they control.
+Registrants can choose to delete their account and/or request at anytime.
+Community Relations Officers (CROs) are strategically placed throughout the nation in various Areas of Responsibility (AOR) supporting Enforcement and Removal Operations (ERO), Homeland Security Investigations (HSI) and the Office of Principal Legal Advisor (OPLA).
+A CRO receives and responds to all requests.
+CROs facilitate dialogue, outreach and partnership on behalf of our agency.

 How to Contact Your Local Community Relations Officer